Solo Travel in Italy

 - Good for vegetarians?
 Yes, you can find vegetarian dishes throughout the country.

-- Any seven wonders of the world?
+- Any Seven Wonders of the World?
+Yes!
 The Colosseum is one of the seven man-made Wonders of the World.

-If you are ready to plan a trip to Italy here are some useful links to help you plan your trip including airlines which fly there, vaccinations and useful Italian phrases.
+When you're traveling solo to Italy, I've included some useful links to help you plan your trip including airlines which fly there, vaccinations and useful Italian phrases.